HTTP-RPC/Kilo/README.md

 Note that, as in the Java implementation, `initWithDictionary:` does not perform deep initialization.
 Result classes with nested result properties must override `initWithDictionary:` to properly map the nested values to the appropriate types.

 # JavaScript Client
-The JavaScript client implementation of WebRPC enables HTML-based applications to consume web RPC services.
-It defines a single `WebRPCService` class, discussed in more detail below.
+The JavaScript client implementation of WebRPC enables browser-based applications to consume web RPC services.
+It defines a single `WebRPCService` class, which is discussed in more detail below.

 The JavaScript WebRPC client is delivered in a single JavaScript source file named `webrpc.js`.
 It can be downloaded [here](https://github.com/gk-brown/WebRPC/releases).